ParvinEyvazov/multithreaded-matrix-multiplication-c/README.md

 </br>

-Before all parts, let’s start with the simple program that generates matrix files for us. write_file.c is a C program that creates a folder called data if it doesn’t exist and fill this folder with .txt files which represent 2 different random generated matrices.
-These matrices have 128, 256, 512, 1024, 2048, and 4096 versions.
+Before all parts, let’s start with the simple program that generates matrix files for us. **_write_file.c_** is a C program that creates a folder called data if it doesn’t exist and fill this folder with .txt files which represent 2 different random generated matrices.
+These matrices have **_128, 256, 512, 1024, 2048, and 4096 versions_**.
 The numbers in them, are randomly selected between 0-10.
 When this program runs, results will be like this:

 <p align="center">
   <img height="200px" src="assets/write-1.png">
 </p>

 Now, our different version matrices are ready.
 It is time to start Matrix Multiplication methods.
-All methods generate .txt files that represent multiplication results.
+All methods generate **_.txt_** files that represent multiplication results.
 At the end of the file, there is time information about them(total time of multiplication, writing to file and etc).
 Let`s start with the Traditional Serial Matrix Multiplication method.

 ---